Introduction to MySQL GROUP BY month

-The succeeding output is produced which displays month grouped by implementing GROUP BY.
+The succeeding output produces the month grouped by implementing GROUP BY.

-As you can see the DATE column values are displayed in the result set by grouping with month and in descending order.
+As you can see, the result set displays the DATE column values by grouping them with the month and arranging them in descending order.

-Suppose, we want to count the number of records of the table to be determined or calculated using a specific period of time such as a Day, Month or Year parts of DATE function where the column will be having DATETIME, DATE or TIMESTAMP field data type, then the simple query will be as follows.
+Suppose we want to count the number of records in the table by determining or calculating it using a specific period such as a Day, Month, or Year part of the DATE function.
+In this case, the column will have a DATETIME, DATE, or TIMESTAMP field data type.
+The simple query will be as follows.

 SELECT COUNT(Group_ID) FROM demogroupmonth WHERE YEAR(Due_Date)='2023' GROUP BY MONTH(Due_Date);

-For this we have again inserted some rows in the table having year equal to 2023 to make the result properly runs as.
+For this, we again inserted some rows in the table with a year equal to 2023 to make the result properly run as.

 select * from demogroupmonth;

-Example using GROUP BY Month with same date.
+Example using GROUP BY Month with the same date.

-If we want group table rows which are added on the identical date or day, then we will query the count of such grouped rows as follows with GROUP BY Month.
+If we want group table rows added on the identical date or day, then we will query the count of such grouped rows as follows with GROUP BY Month.

 Select COUNT(*), DATE_FORMAT(Due_Date,'%m') as Month_Created_At FROM demogroupmonth GROUP BY Month_Created_At;

-Assume that we have a table in our database as Employee which includes fields such as Person_ID, Employee_Name, Salary, JoinDate.
+Assume that we have a table in our database as Employee, which includes fields such as Person_ID, Employee_Name, Salary, and JoinDate.

 select * from employee

-Here the JoinDate column of the table contains DATE data type values to perform the grouping of rows by month.
+Here the JoinDate column of the table contains DATE data type values to group rows by month.

 SELECT Employee_Name, Salary, DATE_FORMAT(JoinDate , '%m') AS Emp_Month_Group FROM employee GROUP BY MONTH(JoinDate) ASC;

-Like this we can query any employee data to find the records month wise from the Employees table in the database implementing the MySQL GROUP BY month clause.
+We can query any employee data to find month-wise records from the Employees table in the database implementing the MySQL GROUP BY month clause.

-The MySQL GROUP BY month clause is responsible to group to provide a set of rows grouped by the EXTRACT function that permits to abstract parts of a date value like month, year, day or time.
-The MySQL GROUP BY month clause is useful to find out the monthly report in sales database tables to produce the systematic data of the employees.
+The MySQL GROUP BY month clause is responsible for grouping to provide a set of rows grouped by the EXTRACT function that permits abstracting parts of a date value like month, year, day, or time.
+The MySQL GROUP BY month clause helps find out the monthly report in sales database tables to produce the systematic data of the employees.